getodk/docs/docs/entities-intro.rst

 More complex workflows are more likely to benefit from a more structured and tested system, especially in contexts like healthcare where specific protocols have been developed and the implications of a workflow error are serious.
 On the other hand, complex workflows may benefit from the flexibility that ODK offers.
 For example, ODK makes it very easy to add new states that cases could be in as they are needed, new forms to support those states, or stop collecting or using data values that are found not to be useful.

 For many contexts, workflow needs are so specific and dynamic that a platform like ODK offers many benefits.
-Once you have defined your workflow in ODK, the forms you have built can become the standard, specialized way to support others in your field.
+Once you have defined your workflow in ODK, the forms you have built can become the standard, specialized way to support others in your domain.

 With Entities, is ODK now like Airtable/Notion/AppSheet?
 ---------------------------------------------------------------------